Lazel102/Les_elfes_de_maison/Prototyp/documentation.md

 - Implement Logout

 ## BUG FIXES
+-Fix the image height for class "eventContainer" in "home.html"

 ## Notes
 - In the ressources folder in future updates is a folder with possible future templates.